MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_02_Administering_local_systems_using_PowerShell.md

 1. Switch to **LON-SVR1**.
 2. Open **Windows PowerShell** with administrative permissions.
-3. Test the connection to **LON-DC1** and note the speed of the test.
+3. Test the connection to **LON-DC1** and note the time it takes to receive the response.
 4. Review the network configuration for **LON-SVR1**.
 5. Note the IP address, default gateway, and DNS server.